Limbyc/EduStudy/README.md

 ## Architecture
 This application follows the classic SOLID based clean architecture approach.
 This approach differs from official architecture guidance, but it is actively used by many developers.
 ## Features
-- Koin
+- Koin for DI
-- Firebase
+- Realtime DataBase Firebase
-- Coil
+- Coil for images and gifs
 - Compose
 - MVI
 ## Screens